+The state of the s

+How does the use of camera in Within Her Eyes communicate:

+Stimulus - A Love Story with a Twist

+Stimulus - the couple can never be together

+Characaranhia Intent on abatrast translations

-How does the use of camera in Within Her Eyes communicate: Stimulus - A Love Story with a Twist Stimulus - the couple can never be together Choreographic Intent -an abstract tragic love story Find the MOOD words What different moods does the use of camera create?
-Write as many different mood words as you can hink of.
+Choreographic Intent -an abstract tragic love story

+Find the MOOD words

+What different moods does the use of camera create?
+Write as many different mood words as you can nink of.

+IIIIK OI.

-The camera angle and the shot are there for a reason - to change the mood.
-There are lots of different moods here - see how many you can find.
+The camera angle and the shot are there for

+a reason - to change the mood.
+There are lots of different moods here - see how many

+you can find.